s4ke/Master-Thesis/src/md/003-motivation.md

 This thesis is structured as follows.
 In Chapter \ref{sec:related-work}, we discuss related work.
-Chapter \ref{sec:background} covers the background of this thesis including an introduction to functional programming, a monad tutorial to finally introduce the concepts of Arrows.
+Chapter \ref{sec:background} covers the background of this thesis including an introduction to functional programming, a Monad tutorial to finally introduce the concepts of Arrows.
 In Chapter \ref{sec:parallel-arrows} we define the shallow-embedded DSL based on Arrows (PArrows) together with some first basic extensions and `map`-based skeletons.